-- The CalVIP Executive Steering Committee (ESC) will meet on September 28-29, 2017 at the BSCC in Sacramento to develop a draft Request for Proposal (RFP).
-ESC meetings are open to the public.
-Check back to the BSCC website for a meeting agenda.
+- The CalVIP Executive Steering Committee (ESC) met on September 28, 2017 to develop a draft Request for Proposal (RFP).

 CalVIP Executive Steering Committee Membership:

-- Michele Scray Brown (Chair), San Bernardino County Chief Probation Officer
+- Michele Scray Brown (Chair) - Chief Probation Officer, San Bernardino County & BSCC Board Member

-- Ben Beltramo, Alameda County District Attorney’s Office
+- Ben Beltramo - Deputy District Attorney, Alameda County District Attorney’s Office

-- Rev. Charles Dorsey, Ph.D., COR Community Development Corporation
+- Rev. Charles Dorsey, Ph.D. - Executive Director, COR Community Development Corporation

-- Mike McLively, Law Center to Prevent Gun Violence
+- Mike McLively - Staff Attorney, Law Center to Prevent Gun Violence

-- John Piñeda, Motivating Individual Leadership for Public Advancement (MILPA)
+- John Piñeda - Leadership & Curriculum Specialist, Motivating Individual Leadership for Public Advancement (MILPA)

-- Alfonso Valdez, Ph.D., U.C.
+- Alfonso Valdez, Ph.D - Professor, U.C.
 Irvine-School of Social Services